Pet Compass

 Cheapest dogs to own in the UK — real monthly costs for 2026

 Cost figures are planning estimates, not quotes.
-Your postcode, vet, insurer and the individual dog will move them.
+Your postcode, vet, insurer, food choice and the individual dog will move them.
+The cheapest dog on paper can still become expensive if health, grooming or behaviour support enters the picture.

 BreedMonthly lowMonthly highFirst-year estimateHealth cost risk